 Please visit docker installation page and install docker on your machine.

-After installation you need to download docker image from docker hub by command:
+After installation you need to download docker image from docker hub by the command:

 $ sudo docker pull marcelstoer/nodemcu-build